Rare-event Analysis for Extremal Eigenvalues of white Wishart matrices: Introduction

-\paragraph{Our contributions} The current paper deals with the efficient estimation of tail probabilities of $\lambda_{(1)}$.
-The main contributions are two-fold.
-First, we study the extreme behaviors of the largest eigenvalue and describe the conditional distribution of $\lambda_{(1)}$ given the occurrence of the event $\{\lambda_{(1)}>px\}$.
-In particular, we use a three-step ``peeling'' technique to approximate the tail probability (see the proofs of Lemma \ref{lemma0} and Theorem \ref{theorem1}) and give an asymptotically sharp approximation of $P(\lambda_{(1)}>px)$, which is a nontrivial task.
-The work not only substantially generalizes the existing large deviation result \citep[see, e.g.,][]{jiang2013approximation} but also provides the necessary technical tools for the development and theoretical analysis of Monte Carlo based computational algorithms.
-Second and more importantly, from a computational point of view, we utilize the technique of \textit{importance sampling} to develop an efficient Monte Carlo estimator of $P(\lambda_{(1)}>px)$.
-Importance sampling is commonly used as a numerical tool for estimating rare event probabilities in a wide variety of stochastic systems \citep*[see, e.g.,][]{SIE76,AsmKro06,DupLedWang07,ASMGLY07,BlaGly07,LiuXu12}.
-However, to the authors' best knowledge this is the first use of this technique for estimating rare event probabilities in the spectrum of random matrices.
+The current paper deals with the efficient estimation of tail probabilities of $\lambda_{(1)}$.
+To do so, we study the extreme behaviors of the largest eigenvalue and describe the conditional distribution of $\lambda_{(1)}$ given the occurrence of the event $\{\lambda_{(1)}>px\}$.
+In particular, we use a so-called ``three-step peeling'' technique to approximate the tail probability (see the proofs of Theorem \ref{theorem1} and Lemma \ref{lemma0}) and give asymptotic approximations of $P(\lambda_{(1)}>px)$, which provides the necessary technical tools for the development and theoretical analysis of Monte Carlo based computational algorithms.

+More importantly, from a computational point of view, we utilize the technique of \textit{importance sampling} to develop an efficient Monte Carlo estimator of $P(\lambda_{(1)}>px)$.
+Importance sampling is commonly used as a numerical tool for estimating rare event probabilities in a wide variety of stochastic systems \citep[see, e.g.,][]{SIE76,AsmKro06,DupLedWang07,ASMGLY07,BlaGly07,LiuXu12,xu2014rare}.
+However, to the authors' best knowledge, this is the first use of this technique for estimating rare event probabilities in the spectrum of random matrices.
+In order to implement an importance sampling algorithm, it is necessary to construct an alternative sampling measure (or change of measure) under which the eigenvalues of the $\beta$-Laguerre ensemble are sampled.
+Ideally, one develops a sampling measure so that the event of interest is no longer rare under the sampling measure.
+The challenge is of course the construction of an appropriate sampling measure; one common heuristic is to utilize a sampling measure that approximates the conditional distribution of $\lambda_{(1)}$ given $\{\lambda_{(1)}>px\}$.